dandersonw/myouji-kenchi/blog-post/blog-post.md

 in our data,
 we find that in names where one name is an initial it is very likely that the initialized name is the given name.
-In truth,
+Some more research might be useful to determine if this observation is particular to our data, or true generally about Japanese writing in English.
-these two heuristics resolve a lot of ambiguity all on their own.
+These two heuristics resolve a lot of ambiguity all on their own, but there is still plenty of room for the rest of the algorithm to work.

 # Open Source Package